Federal Student Aid (FSA), Department of Education (ED).

 Title of Collection: Pell for Students who are Incarcerated Experimental Site Initiative.

 Abstract: Through the Pell for Students who are Incarcerated experiment (also known as Second Chance Pell) the Department of Education will provide selected eligible postsecondary institutions with a waiver to the current statutory ban on incarcerated individuals, who are otherwise eligible, from receiving Federal Pell Grant funds to attend eligible postsecondary programs.
-The experiment aims to test whether participation in high-quality educational opportunities increases after access to financial aid for incarcerated adults is expanded and to examine how waiving the restriction influences individual academic and life outcomes.
+The Start Printed Page 22834experiment aims to test whether participation in high-quality educational opportunities increases after access to financial aid for incarcerated adults is expanded and to examine how waiving the restriction influences individual academic and life outcomes.
+This is a reinstatement of the information collection instrument that is used by the Department to select qualified institutions.

 End Supplemental Information